By Ruth Doherty

 'It is also strongly recommended to use a cement based adhesive on walls, however for smaller tiles in some cases a tubbed adhesive can be used, but it is imperative that all of the paint has been removed, one bit of paint which is left on the wall could cause a failure in that localized area.'

 Kevin Lamming adds: 'You are able to install tiles over painted drywall, however this will required to be sealed with a primer.
-If you are installing in a heavy wet-use area, you will require a no-more-ply or similar board to be installed over the drywall, usually 12mm in thickness.
+If you are installing in a heavy wet-use area,' – for example, when it comes to bathroom tile ideas, or a backsplash behind a busy sink – 'you will require a no-more-ply or similar board to be installed over the drywall, usually 12mm in thickness.
 Once the joints are sealed, you can tile straight onto this.'

 Ruth Doherty is an interiors writer who has worked for Homes & Gardens and Ideal Home magazines among many others.